 Online banks, also known as virtual banks, have taken off in the past few years.
-A 2016 survey by Accenture found that among people who had switched banks in the previous year, a net 11% moved to virtual banks.
+According to a 2020 survey by Finder, 30% of Americans either have or plan to open an account at a digital-only financial institution.
 Virtual banks’ smooth, simple transactions and low fees can make them a convenient place to keep your savings.

 Some of these concerns are reasonable; others, not so much.
 To figure out whether an online bank is right for you, it’s important to understand all the perks virtual banking can offer, as well as its drawbacks.